Lingy12/my-test/README.md

 # my-test

-requirements: at least 1 GPU with 8GB VRAM
+requirements: Running at 1 A100 80GB

 ## Data set-up